OSGeo/gdal/gdal/doc/source/development/rfc/rfc12_filemanagement.rst

-It is anticipated that a majority of the commonly used drivers will be updated with custom GetFileList() methods that account for world files and other ideosyncratic files.
+It is anticipated that a majority of the commonly used drivers will be updated with custom GetFileList() methods that account for world files and other idiosyncratic files.
 A particular emphasis will made to handle the various formats in gdal/frmts/raw that consist of a header file and a raw binary file.

-Drivers for "one file formats" that are not updated will still use the default logic which should work fairly well, but might neglect auxilary world files.
+Drivers for "one file formats" that are not updated will still use the default logic which should work fairly well, but might neglect auxiliary world files.

 -  VRT: I do not anticipate updating the VRT driver at this time since